Michael Hogan (writer): Reviews

 Although poetry is a solid part of Hogan's oeuvre, his work over the past two decades in Mexico has been largely focused on history.
 His two texts in this genre, on the Irish battalion during the Mexican–American War and on Abraham Lincoln and Mexico have both been influential in the field.

 In reviewing The Irish Soldiers of Mexico, Hans Vogel of Leiden University noted: “This book is sound military history, taking into account both major currents of the discipline as it is now being practiced.
 About the intrinsic merits of this fine, passionate monograph there can be few doubts.
 Finally, as a monument to the San Patricios, Hogan’s monograph is, I am sure, unsurpassed."

+More recently, Dr. Hogan’s work has been formally recognized by the Irish Republic.
+In a citation received in 2025 from the Irish President and presented at a formal ceremony in Mexico.
+It reads in part.
+“As a poet, educator and historian, you have bridged continents—connecting America and Latin American traditions with care and insight.
+In a time of increased social polarization, your work stands as a testimony to the enduring power of culture and memory to unite people.
+On behalf of the people of Ireland, I send my warm wishes and deepest respect."
+Michael D. Higgins, President of Ireland.

 His Abraham Lincoln and Mexico has been widely reviewed and was the subject of a recent Smithsonian article.
 “In his 2016 study, Abraham Lincoln and Mexico: A History of Courage, Intrigue and Unlikely Friendships, Hogan points to several factors that elevated the United States’ 16th president in the eyes of Mexicans, in particular Lincoln's courageous stand in Congress against the Mexican War, and his later support in the 1860s for democratic reformist Benito Juárez, who has at times been called the “Abraham Lincoln of Mexico.”
 Lincoln's stature as a force for political equality and economic opportunity—and his opposition to slavery, which Mexico had abolished in 1829—made the American leader a sympathetic figure to the progressive followers of Juárez, who was inaugurated as president of Mexico in the same month and year, March 1861, as Lincoln.”

 Magan Lange writing in H-Net Reviews urged educators to use the book, noting: “It is an excellent resource for use in the classroom, specifically at the community college or survey level where students require an introduction to events but then also have a chance to review and analyze the primary source documents for themselves, made far easier by including such documents as resources.
 In addition, many of the endnotes have Internet links, which simplifies access to additional research.
 At just under two hundred pages of text, Abraham Lincoln and Mexico is concise but minces no words, and in an era of ugly political rhetoric and wall building at the border, is ever so timely.”